Dassderdie/db-frontend/README.md

 -   _lazy-loaded-pages_
     -   if there is a lazy loaded module via the router the corresponding folder with this module and all it's declarations is often at the same level as `/pages`, `shared`, `core`, etc. (e.g. `app/pages/projects/tables`).
 With this design the module is still at the same level as the routing says without nesting everything to much.

-Between the server and the client is the cache-server (`src/cache-server`).
-He sends and receives requests and caches them to reduce the server load.
-In the best case (fallback) he is shared between all tabs through the service-worker.
+Between the server and the client is the [CacheServer](./src/cache-server/cache-server.ts).
+It sends and receives requests and caches them to reduce the server load.
+In the best case it is shared between all tabs through a [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).
+In case the browser doesn't support it, each tab creates a fallback on its main thread.

-The service-worker (`src/service-worker`) is used for centralized communicating between tabs.

 ## Build